gmil3az/bc_p4/README.md

 `Flight [TG1001] status has been updated to [20]`

-You can do step number 3. again if the status is 0 or 10.
+You might want to do step number 3 until you see such message with the status code not equal 0 or 10.

 5. Click on Claim button to get the amount back.
 You can also see the current balance will be increase ~1.5 ether.